 For the emptiers have emptied them out And ruined their vine branches… Assyria; King of the North setting up in Jerusalem and went too far in punishing Jacob (israel and judah), so then they will be repaid by God and those that God uses.

 Jeremiah 51:19-24; Isaiah 41:11-16; Zechariah 12:6; 14:14

-Assyria is going to be the brunt of the Kings of the East, JC and Israel
+Assyria is going to be the brunt of the Kings of the East, Christ and Israel

 Nahum 2:3 The shields of his mighty men are made red, The valiant men are in scarlet.
 The chariots come with flaming torches In the day of his preparation, And the spears are brandished.

 Nahum 2:4 The chariots rage in the streets, They jostle one another in the broad roads; They seem like torches, They run like lightning.